maxb2/typer-config/docs/examples/decorator.md

 if __name__ == "__main__":
     app()
 ```

+1. The `app.command()` decorator registers the function object in a lookup table, so we must transform our command before registration.

 This dynamically injects the `config` parameter into your command's signature such that `typer` is aware of it when parsing the command line.
 The `@use_*_config()` decorators take extra parameters, `param_name` and `param_help` to customize the appearance of the config parameter in the `typer` help menu.
 See the [API reference](/api/#typer_config.decorators.use_config) for more details.